docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_1.1.md

 ##“Checked out” and “Tasks” links

-To ensure fast access to documents, you will find from the left menu two shortcut links:
+To ensure fast access to documents, you will find two shortcut links in the left menu:

 * Checked out: this link displays all the documents reserved by the current user
-* Tasks: Shows the documents on which the user is directly involved in a workflow
+* Tasks: this link shows the documents the user is directly involved in through a workflow

-{% image /assets/images/documentation/en/image06.png "Checked out and Tasks links"%}
+{% image /assets/images/documentation/en/image06.png "Links section"%}

 #Workflow Management